mshevaatallah/sxhvxa/README.md

 * 🌍  I'm based in Jakarta
 * ✉️  You can contact me at [mshevaatallah@gmail.com](mailto:mshevaatallah@gmail.com)
-* 🧠  I'm currently learning Express and Next.js
+* 🧠  I'm currently using React Native

 ### Skills